M7Shakeeb/Trello-api-automation/README.md

     * Select the collection and click **Run**.
     * Watch the tests execute sequentially!

-### Option 2: Run via Command Line (Newman)
+### Option 2: Run via Command Line (Newman + HTML Report)
-If you prefer the terminal or want to test the CI/CD command locally:
+If you prefer the terminal or want to generate the HTML report locally:

 1.  **Prerequisites:** Ensure [Node.js](https://nodejs.org/) is installed.
-2.  **Install Newman:**
+2.  **Install Newman & Reporter:**
     ```bash
-    npm install -g newman
+    npm install -g newman newman-reporter-htmlextra
     ```
 3.  **Run the Collection:**